Ramabai Ranade: Early life and background

 Ramabai Ranade was born on 25 January 1862, as Yamuna Kurlekar in Kurlekar family, living in a small village, Devrashtre of Sangli District, Maharashtra.
 As educating girls was a taboo in those days, her father did not educate her.
 In 1873, at the age of 11, she was married to Justice Mahadev Govind Ranade, a widower who was twenty years older than her, and a pioneer of India's social reform movement.
 He devoted his time to educate her in face of opposition of the women in the house and helped her to become a worthy helpmate in social and educational reform.
 With his strong support and sharing his visionary path, Ramabai spent all her life making women self-reliant and economically independent.

 Her husband was a graduate of Bombay University with first class honours.
 He not only worked as the Professor of English and Economics at the Elphinstone College in Bombay, but was also as an oriental translator and a social reformer.
 He rigorously worked against evils that existed in the society.
-He was against untouchability, child marriage (but caved into to his family's wishes by marrying a child himself).
+He was against untouchability, child marriage (but caved-in to his family's wishes by marrying a child himself).
 He took over the Sarvajanik Sabha and led a number of movements for social development.
 He had won the praise of the whole of Maharashtra by the time he was in his early thirties.
 His overarching thinking, dynamic vision, passionate and devoted social commitment strongly inspired Ramabai and illuminated her path for future social work.

 Ramabai made it a mission to educate herself, so that she could be an equal partner in the active life led by her husband.
 In her efforts she faced obstruction and hostility from other women in her extended family.
 Justice Ranade gave regular lessons to young Ramabai in writing and reading Marathi, History, Geography, Mathematics, and English.
 He used to make her read all newspapers and discuss current affairs with him.
 She became his devoted disciple and slowly became his secretary and his trusted friend.
 When Pandita Ramabai came to Pune in 1882 after becoming a widow, the Ranades helped her.
 Both, Ramabai Ranade and Pandita Ramabai took English language lessons from a Christian missionary lady at the Ranade residence.